-The shimmering lights of New York City attract millions of visitors to this wonderful city each year for both corporate and leisure trips.
+The shimmering lights of New York City attract millions of visitors to this wonderful city each year for both business and leisure trips.
 New York has a common reputation of being a very expensive city and although this may be true there are still many free things to do in New York without blowing your budget.
-Here’s 10 Free Things to do in New York.
+Here’s 10 Free Things to do in New York City.

 Chelsea Art Galleries

 Address: Between 10th and 11th Avenue, Chelsea, New York

 Tucked away on the west side of New York, is Chelsea, a trendy neighbourhood that is full of art and culture.
 With over 350 art galleries in the neighbourhood, you might be a bit overwhelmed by which ones to visit but all the galleries are located in a concentrated area so it is easy to visit several on your trip, and they are all absolutely free.
 Chelsea Art Galleries are one of the best free things to do in New York and offer the best in fine art, contemporary sculptures and much more.
 For an extensive map of all the galleries in Chelsea, click here.

 The Museum at the Fashion Institute of Technology